 your credit card issuer.

-they wont fit through any of your doors, up a stairwell, or in the allotted
+it wont fit through any of your doors, up a stairwell, or in the allotted

-arrive with scratches, dents, and other damage.
+arrives with scratches, dents, and other damage.
 If the problem is limited

-a defect-free replacement, call the store manager and ask if you can keep
+defect-free replacement, call the store manager and ask if you can keep

-is to be provided, get the terms of the arrangement in writingincluding
+replacement unit, get the terms of the arrangement in writingincluding

 expected delivery datebefore the stores installers leave.

-icemaker makes ice, the washer washes, and the dryer dries.
+the icemaker makes ice, the washer washes, and the dryer dries.
 Check carefully

 for water leaks.
 If anything is amiss, demand a replacement or remedy.